Canada

 AI agent builds (CAD $7,650 Single · CAD $15,300 Multi-workflow · CAD $30,600 Enterprise).Most common Canadian builds: real estate lead qualification, healthcare appointment booking, home services dispatch, B2B SaaS demo routing.

-Chapter 13 · The honest view
+Chapter 13 · Common pitfalls

-What I promise Canadian clients
+What I commit to on Canadian engagements

 What working together actually looks like.
 Week one: scope signed, first month invoiced, a 90-minute kickoff call to walk through current Search Console data, commercial priorities, and the gaps visible from an initial crawl.
 Weeks two and three: I deliver a diagnostic audit as a written document, thirty to fifty pages, ranked fix list, no fluff.
 Month two onwards: technical fixes shipping weekly, content plan executing, monthly review call scheduled at your convenience.
 You have my mobile number and Slack for anything urgent.
 If you need to end the engagement after the initial commitment, you can.
 The arrangement is designed to earn your continued retainer every month rather than to lock you in.